brizzly/ptk/README.md

 # PTK super easy mobile game sdk
 ## C++/OpenGL ES2/OpenAL/Freetype2

-PTK is a very easy to use 2D engine for C++/OpenGL ES2 games.

-- Your project will be buildable for Android, PC, Web, everywhere.
+Your project will be buildable for Android, PC, Web, everywhere.
-- This game engine is open source and forever free.
+This game engine is open source and forever free.
 Please buy me a coffee is you like it!
-- Send your game name and I will add it in the powered by ptk list.
+Send your game name and I will add it in the powered by ptk list.

+## PTK is a very easy to use 2D engine for C++/OpenGL ES2 games.

 - **KGraphic**: Blit super fast, alpha, zoom, rotation.
 - **KInput**: Key and touch input.